-Student-led assemblies occur bi-weekly, on alternate Thursdays after lunch, and alternate with club time in our schedule.
-Assemblies will include eighth grade IDEAL Talks, announcements, and presentations by outside speakers.
-On the first day of school, we will run a special schedule, including an assembly in which students will learn about opportunities to propose and lead clubs and to run for student council.
-Community Time (formerly known as Town Meeting) occurs on Wednesday afternoons and is focused on our diversity and ability curricula and on our social justice programming.
+Student-led assemblies occur biweekly on Thursdays after lunch, alternating with club time in the Upper School schedule.
+Assemblies include IDEALTalks, announcements, and presentations by outside speakers.
+Community Time is focused on our diversity and ability curricula and on our social justice programming.
+On the first day of school, a special schedule includes an assembly at which students learn about opportunities to propose and lead clubs and to run for student council.

 Each month at IDEAL, we focus on a different core value that we believe is essential for developing ethical citizens, such as Respect, Compassion, Peace, and Justice.
 Teachers are encouraged to build grade-specific curriculum units and service learning projects around these core values.
 School events and traditions are linked to these core values, and they are organizing principles that contribute to the other aspects of our Diversity Curriculum, such as Community Time discussions and student assembly presentations.

-IDEAL students begin in Kindergarten and continue throughout the grades to learn about themselves while empowering their unique identities, as well as the myriad identities in their classroom communities.
-Students develop a positive sense of who they are and a genuine feeling of belonging, a feeling that that they are valued and respected as part of a community.
-They also understand how their identities impact the larger community.
+IDEAL students begin in kindergarten and continue learning about themselves, empowering their unique identities, and gaining an understanding of the other identities in their classroom communities.
+Students develop a positive sense of who they are and a genuine feeling of belonging, that that they are valued and respected as part of a community, and how their identities impact that community.

-Each month, the core values that we emphasize are linked to major identifiers, such as gender, ability, class, race, sexuality, and intersectionality.
+Each month, the core values that we emphasize are linked to major identifiers such as gender, ability, class, ethnicity, sexuality, and intersectionality.
 These identifiers are explored in structured activities and conversations about related current events, and they are celebrated in student assemblies.
-Identity is also explored on an ongoing basis throughout the curriculum, including social studies and history units, reading assignments, Life Skills course work in the upper grades, and creative arts units and projects.
+Identity is also explored on an ongoing basis throughout the curriculum, including social studies and history units, reading assignments, life skills course work, and creative arts units and projects.

-Although social justice and anti-bias instruction is infused throughout the curriculum, dedicated Community Time in each division focuses on diversity, identity, and social justice programming.
-Community Time in the Lower School brings students together weekly to have age-appropriate discussions about current events and social justice topics, strengthening students’ awareness of the wider world.
-In the Middle and High Schools, Community Time occurs bi-weekly and includes student-led discussions of current events and social justice issues, cultivating student leadership, voice, and confidence.
-By leading the agenda and presenting in front of their peers during Community Time, students grow their confidence and strengthen their own self-advocacy skills, while practicing respect for diverse perspectives of their peers and teachers.
-Community Time supports students’ own journeys of learning how to be critical thinkers and to form and express their own opinions.
+Although social justice and anti-bias instruction is infused throughout the curriculum, dedicated Community Time focuses on diversity, identity, and social justice programming.
+In the Upper School, Community Time occurs biweekly and includes student-led discussions of current events and social justice issues, cultivating student leadership, voice, and confidence.
+By leading the agenda and presenting in front of their peers, students grow their confidence and strengthen their self-advocacy skills, while practicing respect for the diverse perspectives of their peers and teachers.
+Community Time supports students’ own journeys to be critical thinkers and to form and express their own opinions.

 Social justice and anti-bias instruction are also incorporated into assembly themes and the Identity Curriculum.
-It is part of social studies and history teaching, as well, where it is a natural fit to study the history of social injustice, social movements, and social change and to connect it to the present.
-Our annual, school-wide Civil Rights Museum weaves interdisciplinary units in each grade focused upon specific historical periods of injustice, related social movements, and the human and civil rights activists who effected social change, such as Rosa Parks, Fannie Lou Hamer, Dr. Martin Luther King, Jr., and Malala Yousafzai.
-The Civil Rights Museum features dynamic, interactive student exhibits such as music videos, films, and news reports that are the result of weeks of student learning, research, collaboration, and cross-curricular planning with classroom teachers and the music, art, dance, and theater teachers.
+It is part of social studies and history teaching, where it is a natural fit to study the history of social injustice, social movements, and social change and to connect it to the present.
+Our annual, schoolwide Civil Rights Museum weaves interdisciplinary units in each grade focused upon specific historical periods of injustice, related social movements, and the human and civil rights activists who effected social change, such as Rosa Parks, Fannie Lou Hamer, Dr. Martin Luther King, Jr., and Malala Yousafzai.
+The Civil Rights Museum features dynamic, interactive student exhibits such as music videos, films, and news reports that are the result of weeks of student learning, research, collaboration, and cross-curricular planning with classroom and creative arts teachers.
 At IDEAL, we believe that exposing students to the wide range of responses to injustice, including advocacy and activism, encourages students to themselves become agents of positive change.